go-aah/docs/websocket.md

   // Event: OnPreConnect
   //
-  // Published before connection gets upgraded to WebSocket.
-  // It provides a control of accepting incoming request or reject it
-  // using ctx.Abort(errorCode)
   wse.OnPreConnect(websockets.HandleEvents)

   // Event: OnPostConnect
   //
-  // Published right after the successful WebSocket connection which is
-  // established with the aah server. wse.OnPostConnect(websockets.HandleEvents)
+  wse.OnPostConnect(websockets.HandleEvents)

   // Event: OnPostDisconnect
   //
-  // Published right after the WebSocket client got disconnected.
-  // It could have occurred due to graceful disconnect, network related error, etc. wse.OnPostDisconnect(websockets.HandleEvents)
+  wse.OnPostDisconnect(websockets.HandleEvents)

   // Event: OnError
   //
-  // Published whenever error occurs in the lifecycle such as Origin Check failed,
-  // WebSocket/WebSocket Action not found, WebSocket Action parameter parse error,
-  // and WebSocket upgrade fails.
-  //
-  //`ctx.ErrorReason()` method can be called to know the reason for the error. wse.OnError(websockets.HandleEvents)
+  wse.OnError(websockets.HandleEvents)
 }